ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/major-tree.jpg" style="max-height:30vh; width:auto;"/>

 Again, this deterministic strategy requires 15 guesses to solve any permutation of the 6 chosen secret words.
-Nether the `MAJOR` strategy nor `LEAKS` strategy are particularly impressive on their own.
+Neither the `MAJOR` strategy nor `LEAKS` strategy are particularly impressive on their own.
 Let's try to solve an unknown permutation of our secret words while mixing the two starting words, with `MAJOR` for the first three positions and `LEAKS` for the last three: